 Diagnosis

-Your health care provider will review your medical history and risk factors for preterm labor and evaluate your signs and symptoms.
-If you're experiencing regular uterine contractions and your cervix has begun to soften, thin and open (dilate) before 37 weeks of pregnancy, you'll likely be diagnosed with preterm labor.
+Your healthcare professional reviews your medical history, your risk factors for preterm labor and your symptoms.
+If you have regular uterine contractions and your cervix starts to soften, thin and open, called dilate, before 37 weeks of pregnancy, you likely are in preterm labor.

 Tests and procedures to diagnose preterm labor include:

 • Ultrasound.
-A transvaginal ultrasound might be used to measure the length of your cervix.
-An ultrasound might also be done to check for problems with the baby or placenta, confirm the baby's position, assess the volume of amniotic fluid, and estimate the baby's weight.
+A transvaginal ultrasound can measure the length of your cervix.
+An ultrasound also can show the fetus's size and position.
+And it can check for issues with the fetus or placenta and show the volume of amniotic fluid.

 • Lab tests.
-Your health care provider might take a swab of your vaginal secretions to check for the presence of certain infections and fetal fibronectin — a substance that acts like a glue between the fetal sac and the lining of the uterus and is discharged during labor.
-These results will be reviewed in combination with other risk factors.
-You'll also provide a urine sample, which will be tested for the presence of certain bacteria.
+Your healthcare professional might take a swab of your vagina to check for certain infections and a substance called fibronectin.
+That substance acts like glue between the fetal sac and the lining of the uterus.
+It's released during labor.
+Your healthcare professional reviews these results with other risk factors.
+A urine sample can show certain bacteria.

 More Information